Yellow Indian dal recipe

 - Add the dry spices, garlic and ginger and sauté for 30 seconds.4 cloves garlic, ½ teaspoon turmeric powder, 1 teaspoon cumin powder, 1 teaspoon coriander powder, ½ teaspoon cayenne pepper, 1 tablespoon minced ginger

-- Add the yellow lentils, vegetable broth and salt and stir.
+- Add the yellow lentils, hing, vegetable broth and salt and stir.
 Cover and bring to a low simmer.
 Simmer for 20 minutes or until the lentils are soft and cooked.
-If the lentils are too thick, add in some more vegetable broth.1½ cups yellow lentils, 3-4 cups vegetable broth, 15 ounces canned diced tomatoes, ½ teaspoon salt
+If the lentils are too thick, add in some more vegetable broth.1½ cups yellow lentils, 4-5 cups vegetable broth, ½ teaspoon salt, ¼ teaspoon hing

 - Add in the lemon juice and top with fresh cilantro.
 Serve over basmati ricejuice from half a lemon